yauheni-se/BachelorWorkshops/README.md

 # BachelorWorkshops
-Workshops held by me during bachelors studies
+Workshops held by me during the bachelors studies